Migration Guidance¶

 rg -n "bijux-canon-runtime|bijux-canon-agent|bijux-canon-ingest|bijux-canon-reason|bijux-canon-index" docs packages

-A migration PR is not complete if step (1) still finds unresolved operational usage outside explicitly documented compatibility package content.
+A migration change is not complete if step 1 still finds unresolved operational usage outside explicitly documented compatibility package content.

 Keep a compatibility package only when at least one of these is true:

-- there is a known external environment still pinned to the legacy distribution
+- a known external environment still pins the legacy distribution

-- a supported integration still requires the legacy command/import surface
+- a supported integration still depends on the legacy import or command surface

 - removing it would break a published contract without an agreed deprecation window